 18.1 Medals will be awarded as follows: Gold, Silver & Bronze in each division.

-18.2 Squadron Cup for the Teams event.
+18.2 Blind Sailing International Squadron Cup for the Teams event.

-18.3 Colin Spanhake Trophy for the B1 Division
+18.3 Blind Sailing International Colin Spanhake Trophy for the B1 Division

 18.4 If a country or state enters more than one team for a division, they must nominate their trophy qualifying crews for each division in advance, latest at registration.